tymyrddin/tymyrddin.github.io/_posts/2021-07-11-mass-forming.md

 And when I did that I first got to read and accept a disclaimer, after which a list came up, which did not contain the item "COVID-19" under "C" (or anywhere else).

 So then I tried the blue COVID-19 message button on the frontpage.
-It took me to a page [COVID-19 important messages](https://www.adrreports.eu/en/covid19_message.html) where under the heading "Warning for cases with a fatal outcome" I found a link to the [European Centre for Disease Prevention and Control](https://www.ecdc.europa.eu) where I found no report that can verify the statement above.
+It took me to a page [COVID-19 important messages](https://www.adrreports.eu/en/covid19_message.html) where under the heading "Warning for cases with a fatal outcome" I found a link to the [European Centre for Disease Prevention and Control](https://www.ecdc.europa.eu) where I also found no report that can verify the statement above.

 I did find a message: